Raise Awareness

 Mental health support helps you prioritize your emotional well-being and work through your feelings.
 To know what to look for in a mental health counselor, read 7 Helpful Tips for Finding Your Ideal Mental Health Counselor

-Loneliness can affect physical and mental health.
-Find your nearest Moving Day, A Walk for Parkinson’s to meet others living with PD or access wellness classes and other resources near you through the Parkinson's Foundation local Chapter network
+Loneliness affects physical and mental health.
+Find your nearest Moving Day, A Walk for Parkinson’s to meet others living with PD or find an exercise or wellness class near you through the Parkinson's Foundation Chapter network

 People with Parkinson’s are at an increased risk of suicide.
 If you are struggling with thoughts of despair, opening up to someone you trust is the first step toward getting the help you need.
 How to Openly Discuss Suicide and Parkinson’s can help you talk about difficult feelings.
 The National Suicide Prevention Lifeline is available 24 hours a day at 1-800-273-8255.

-My PD Story is a place for where people share how they are raising awareness of PD and overcoming its challenges.
+My PD Story is a place for where people share how they are acknowledging and overcoming the challenges of living with PD.
 Learn what keeps others hopeful and consider sharing your own story.

 We’re here for you.
 Contact our Helpline more information on mental health, referrals to professionals and resources in your area.
 Call 1-800-4PD-INFO (1-800-473-4636) or email Helpline@Parkinson.org.